 All people 6 months and older are recommended to receive an influenza vaccination each year.
-The 2012-2013 flu vaccine will protect against three different flu viruses: an H3N2 virus, an influenza B virus and the H1N1 virus.
+Depending on vaccine type available to you, 2016-2017 vaccine will protect against either three or four different influenza viruses.

 Children aged 6 months through 8 years of age who have never received a seasonal flu vaccine need to get two doses of vaccine spaced at least 4 weeks apart.
 This season, other children in this age group may need two doses as well.

 Certain people are at "high risk" of serious complications from seasonal influenza.
 These include people 65 years and older, children younger than five years old, pregnant women, and people of any age with certain chronic medical conditions.

 The best time to get vaccinated is as soon as the vaccine is available.
 You can still get a flu shot through the fall, winter or spring, since flu season usually peaks in February but continues through May.
 Individuals who lack health insurance should contact their county health department to inquire about flu vaccine clinics.

 Information for the Public

 - What everyone should know about seasonal flu and seasonal flu vaccine

 - Flu clinics offered by local county health departments